“You wanna go outside and play?

 My countenance dropped and I remember starting to cry, but seeing my tears did not grant me a reprieve, actually it seemed to incense my Father.

 He looked me over for a split second and scowled, before telling me:

 “Write me a report on why you should go outside and use all of these words in it,” pulling out a crumpled piece of paper from his pocket and handing it to me.

 After glancing over the words, I began to sob uncontrollably and I looked for my Mother to rescue me, but she might as well been light years away, as she was ensconced in the kitchen, making dinner.

 “I expect this before I leave for work tonight boy!
-Black folks died trying to read and you gonna cry?
+Do you know folks died trying to learn how to read and you gonna cry?
 Better yet, I want to write this.